OpenPodcar/OpenPodcar/README.md

 #### 3. Integration Testing

 - Material: power supply, multimeter, some wires (~2mm diameter)
-- Connect wires between the power supply and buck converter 1's **IN+** and **IN-**
+- Connect wires between the power supply and buck converter 1's "**IN+**" and "**IN-**"
-- Measure the voltage across the PCB components, check the safety of the board and ensure that the components work as expected, as shown in the figure below.
+- Measure the voltage across the PCB components, check the safety of the board and ensure that the components (especially Arduino, buck converters and DAC) work as expected, as shown in the figure below.

 	<p align="center">
 	<img src="./docs/hardware/pcb_testing.png" alt="PCB board integration testing" "width=20" "height=12"/>